zlyreed/WSU/VHM model/BoneFiles/README.md

 **4. Transform the hyoid bone into the its local CS**
   -  Define the hyoid local CS (as following); use the matlab code [SetupLocalCS_Hyoid.m](SetupLocalCS_Hyoid.m) to transform the hyoid into its defined local CS.
   	  - Origin: the most anterior-superior point (H1)
-	  - axis: passing through H1 and H2, pointing anteriorly
+	  - X axis: passing through H1 and H2, pointing anteriorly
 	  - Y axis: perpendicular to X axis, pointing cephalad

 ![Xray_hyoidMarks](pictures/Xray_hyoidMarks_small.png "Xray_hyoidMarks")